 The UK has had a fully democratic voting system since 1928.
 The present voting age of 18 was set in 1969 and (with a few exceptions) all UK-born and naturalised adult citizens have the right to vote.

 Adult citizens of the UK, and citizens of the Commonwealth and the Irish Republic who are resident in the UK, can vote in all public elections.
-Adult citizens of other EU states who are resident in the UK can vote in all elections except General Elections.

 The electoral register

-To be able to vote, you can register by contacting your local council electoral registration office.
+If you are eligible to vote, you can register by contacting your local council electoral registration office.
 This is usually based at your local council (in Scotland it may be based elsewhere).
 If you don’t know which local authority you come under, you can find out by visiting www.aboutmyvote.co.uk and entering you postcode.
 You can also download voter registration forms in English, Welsh and some other languages.

 The electoral register is updated every year in September or October.
 An electoral registration form is sent to every household and this has to be completed and returned with the names of everyone who is resident in the household and eligible to vote.